adriengoldszal/SwarmRL/README.md

 - The codes to render the env are provided in the `/demos` directory.
 - The codes to train env with Stable Baselines3 are provided in the `/training` directory.

+### If you want to do some more in-depth MARL training, please go [here](https://github.com/adriengoldszal/SwarmMARL)

+# Warnings

+Running a training, especially in the MARL Repo with multiple parallelized environments, encures a memory leak.
+This is somewhat fixed by changing the GUI reset in the `reset()` function of the different environments in **src > swarm_env > multi_env** from :
+`self.ep_count == 0` to `self.ep_count % 1 == 0`

 # Trouble shooting

-o run via SSH:
+## to run via SSH:
 Running SwarmRL via SSH requires Xvfb.
-In case you do not have root access on SSH server, you can use this executable version of Xvfb on Linux x86: Link.
+In case you do not have root access on SSH server, you can use this executable version of Xvfb on Linux x86: [Link](https://app.box.com/s/jlhpq6dbet6594a26f71mbuux07jzhoh).

+If you have it, run :
-$ ./Xvfb :99 -screen 0 1024x768x24 &
+`$ ./Xvfb :99 -screen 0 1024x768x24`
-$ export DISPLAY=:99
+`$ export DISPLAY=:99`

-If there is missing shared libraries:
+If there are missing shared libraries :

-Run ldd ./Xvfb to check for missing objects.
+- Run `ldd ./Xvfb` to check for missing objects.
-Run export LD_LIBRARY_PATH=[your_path_to_download]/lib:$LD_LIBRARY_PATH to add new directory for executable to look for new objects file.
+- Run `export LD_LIBRARY_PATH=[your_path_to_download]/lib:$LD_LIBRARY_PATH` to add new directory for executable to look for new objects file.
 (The link above has some objects file that are usually missing, you can add more files to it if missing).
-Run ldd ./Xvfb again to check if the new path is found.
+- Run `ldd ./Xvfb` again to check if the new path is found.
-Try running the Python program again.
+- Try running the Python program again.

 If you are using Ubuntu and face this problem with libGL: `libGL error: MESA-LOADER: failed to open iris: /usr/lib/dri/iris_dri.so`, try:
 ```